Ronald Hall: Early ministry

 After the war, Hall took his degree at Brasenose College, Oxford, on the shortened degree course run in the immediate post-war years.
 He became a leader of the British Student Christian Movement and was appointed to the national staff in 1920.
 Hall attended the World's Student Christian Federation conference in Peking in 1922.
 He became friends with young Chinese Christian leaders, including the evangelist T. Z. Koo (Gu Ziren) and Y. T. Wu, the founder of the Three-Self Patriotic Movement in China.

 Ordained deacon in 1920 in Newcastle Cathedral and priest in Southwark Cathedral in 1921 for work with the Student Christian Movement, Hall later became vicar of St Luke's Newcastle upon Tyne.

 Bishop of Hong Kong

 In 1932 he was appointed Bishop of Victoria, Hong Kong, and then from 1951 of the smaller Diocese of Hong Kong and Macau, retiring in 1966.
 He was consecrated a bishop on 28 October 1932, by Cosmo Lang, Archbishop of Canterbury, at St Paul's Cathedral.

 Social engagement

 Hall was described as a "legendary figure" with a "burning compassion for the less privileged".
 He emphasised the needs of ordinary people, especially victims of social upheaval.
-As Bishop of Hong Kong, he advocated for the poor and supported the Chinese revolution.
+As Bishop of Hong Kong, he advocated for the poor and supported the Chinese Communist Revolution.
 Before World War II, Hall established an orphanage in Tai Po, Hong Kong, which later became the St Christopher's Home.
 He was also instrumental in the setting up of the Hong Kong Housing Society.
 Under his leadership, the Anglican Church became a major partner with the Hong Kong government in provision of social services.